HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/dx_apis_in_foundry.md

 ![Import the Custom Data Adapter](../../../../images/MXImportAdapter.png)

 !!! note
-    Make sure that the version of the Custom Data Adapter matches the version of your HCL DX deployment.
+    Make sure that the version of the HCL DX Content Adapter matches the version of your HCL DX deployment.

 ### Preparing the HCL DX environment